armonluck/reading-notes/class3.md

 1. command: `git add [file name]`
     - Selects the file which a user wants to begin saving.
-    - Multipel files can be selected by adding a space between file names.
+    - Multiple files can be selected by adding a space between file names.
 E.g. `git add file1 file2`
 2. command: `git commit -m “Message goes here”`
-    - Adds a commit comment
+    - Adds a commit comment which is a brief description of changes made to a project.
+    - In order to commit **ALL** changes use the following command: `git commit -a`
 3. command: `git push origin main`
     - Sends/Pushes changes from VS Code terminal on my computer up to the GitHub server.